Duration & study mode

 Overall total number of practice placement weeks in programme: 67 weeks

-NB: None of these interim awards carries professional recognition from the NMC.
+NB: None of these interim awards carry professional recognition from the NMC.

 NB: This award carries no professional recognition from the NMC.

-Practice-based learning is integral to the content and credibility of the Pre-registration MSc Midwifery (NMC Standard 12, 2009).
+Practice-based learning is integral to the content and credibility of the pre-registration post-graduate MSc Midwifery (NMC 2018).

 Students may be allocated to any of the following for practice placements: